TracerBench/tracerbench-compare-action/README.md

 ## Local Usage and Usage with other CI Systems

-The GithubAction project provides a small wrapper that pipes the configuration into the project's `main`.
+The GitHub Action project provides a small wrapper that pipes the configuration into the project's `main`.
 This allows for easy use in any setup (local or CI) by adding this action as a dependency.